 Job History: ABC company.

-- Receptionist – Responsible for answering and directing calls for a 20 line switchboard within 3 rings; Managing the bookings and catering for 5 conference rooms delivering a 95% customer satisfaction rating for the rooms; Arranging multiple courier pick-ups and deliveries ensuring 100% overnight delivery of all parcels; Entering all incoming mail into the CRM within 2 hours of mail delivery.
+Receptionist – Responsible for answering and directing calls for a 20 line switchboard within 3 rings; Managing the bookings and catering for 5 conference rooms delivering a 95% customer satisfaction rating for the rooms; Arranging multiple courier pick-ups and deliveries ensuring 100% overnight delivery of all parcels; Entering all incoming mail into the CRM within 2 hours of mail delivery.

 If you had both resumes in front of you, which would you interview?